jboss-fuse/quickstarts/fuse/sap-qidoclist-destination-fuse/README.md

 >> com.sap.conn.jco.server

 3. Edit the project's Blueprint file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
-4. Edit the project's request files (`src/data/idoclist?.xml`) and enter the SID of your SAP in the location indicated.
+4. Edit the project's IDoc files (`src/data/idoclist?.xml`) and enter the SID of your SAP in the location indicated.

 Build and Run the Quickstart
 ----------------------------